Skye-XD/desktop-icons-ng/README.md

 - [x] Fix - Gnome keybinding shortcuts to show desktop window can hide gtk4-Ding window on X11.
 Fixed the same shortcut not showing the windows back again on re-press.
 (Made the window Meta.WindowType.DESKTOP on X11)

+- [x] Fix - will not launch nemo if it is not installed, option to use nemo will be greyed out.

+- [x] Multiple code changes and renames in DBusUtils and elsewhere to make code more readable and maintainable.
+Use console log instead of log, no print statments.

+- [x] Use correct locale name for Files and Terminal applications in right click menus.

 **KNOWN ISSUES**

 - [x] FIXED - UNLIMITED WORKSPACES TO THE RIGHT- with Meta.WindowType.DESKTOOP, window on all workspaces and minimal shell overrides - ~~auto-move-windows from gnome extensions patches the gnome shell workspace tracker that breaks Gtk4 DING gnome shell override to the same functions in the shell.
 This can still result in unlimited workspaces, and makes an empty workspace to the right of the current workspace if it only has the DING window.
 The only correct solution is to enable gtk4-DING first and then auto-move-windows, but this is not a viable long term solution.
 The best recommended action is to completely disable auto-move-windows extension.
 Highly recommend smart-auto-move-windows from EGO that works perfectly with Gtk4-DING, with even better functionality and more features thant the alod auto-move-windows, and appears to do so without patching/overriding the Gnome Shell.~~